jundalisay/sp/content/en/research/engels/communism/part-05.md

 It follows that, in moments of action, the communists will have to come to an understanding with these democratic socialists, and in general to follow as far as possible a common policy with them – provided that these socialists do not enter into the service of the ruling bourgeoisie and attack the communists.

-It is clear that this form of co-operation in action does not exclude the discussion of differences.
+This form of co-operation in action does not exclude the discussion of differences.